 This was a time of calling to remembrance.
 The Northern kingdom and the Southern kingdom had gone through a very bitter experience.
 Judah had gone into exile in Babylon because of their gross sins.
 Judah had been so overwhelmed by their enemies and had sunk so low that before Jerusalem was destroyed they had practiced cannibalism to survive.
 Now they had spent 70 years in exile and a tiny remnant returned to again inhabit the land and rebuild.
 There was no king and though they were basically a semi-independent nation, they remained under the titular control of the rulers of the Medes and the Persians.
 The land was desolate after 70 years of abandonment and neglect.
 The returnees lacked money and manpower.
 The enemies around them were hostile and did everything they could to retard the work of rebuilding.
 On top of that the people could remember the relatively easy time they had had in the rich city of Babylon.

 These were difficult years.
 But in the eyes of God a return to the land was not quite the same as them "returning to God".
 God wanted them to properly understand the spiritual state of their lives.
 The truth of God had therefore to be declared with vigour and forthrightness.

-The economic landscape was in tatters for the people had forsaken the Covenant and this led to all kinds of social injustice.
+The economic situation was disastrous.
+The people who came back to the land were still not following the terms of the Covenant and this led to all kinds of social injustice.
 The poor, the widows and the fatherless were routinely oppressed and maltreated.
 Despite the bad state of the economy some of the people were doing well.
 However greed also flourished and those who have money would oppress the poor to acquire their property and possessions in the most underhanded fashion.
 There was no limit to their pursuit of prosperity or the means that they would employ, staying up nights to devise schemes by which they could defraud their brethren.
 The people neglected rebuilding the Temple.
 But in the unfinished Temple corrupt priests officiated.
 The leaders were unjust with righteousness being scarce with no one fighting for the rights of the poor and the downtrodden.